MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     k_{\Gamma} \ \Delta H^{(c)} = -k_{\Gamma} \ \Delta I^{(c)} =  \Delta S_{DM}^{(c)} = - k_{\Gamma} \  log(2) \ \Delta B^{(c)}

-We note finally that the  work :math:`\Delta W` is the mechanical work that would be needed to compress a gaz verifying the law
+We note finally that the  work :math:`\Delta W` is the mechanical work that would be needed to compress a gas verifying the law

 .. math ::

     p \ V = N \ k_{\Gamma} \ T_C

-which is similar, up to the constatn :math:`k_{\Gamma}`, to the ideal gas law.
+which is similar, up to the constant :math:`k_{\Gamma}`, to the ideal gas law.
 The formulas are as if the :math:`N` independent dynamical variables :math:`\left(\omega_1, ..., \omega_N \right)` were living in the same volume inside phase space :math:`\Gamma` in a similar way like :math:`N` particles of an ideal gas are evolving in the same physical volume without interacting between each other.